Portobella Mushroom Sandwich, Roasted Garlic & Red Pepper, Provolone, Baby Greens

 - 1/2- 1 tablespoon white wine vinegar

-- Set the half head of garlic into a very small dish with water, cover with aluminum foil and place on a corner of the baking sheet with the red pepper, remove garlic after 30 minutes, let sit covered until ready to use.
+- Preparing the Roasted Garlic: Before placing the red peppers into the oven, set the garlic into a very small dish with 4-5 tablespoons or more of water, tightly cover with aluminum foil and place on a corner of the baking sheet with the red peppers, removing garlic after 30 minutes, let sit covered for ten minutes.
+Carefully remove the garlic meat from the outer papery skins, set aside

-- Heat a saute pan large enough to hold the Portabella Mushrooms on medium high temperature, pour in 2 tablespoons olive oil, tumble in the red onions and cook for around 3-4 minutes until softened and just beginning to brown, sprinkle with a small pinch each salt and pepper, stir, transfer onions to a plate.
-Brush both sides of Portabella mushrooms with olive oil, sprinkle with salt and pepper.
+- Preparing the Onions and Portobello Mushrooms: On low temperature, heat a large nonstick saute pan.
+Pour in 3 tablespoons olive oil, swirl to cover the pan, scatter in the red onions and cook for around 3-4 minutes until softened, sprinkle over a small pinch each salt and pepper, stir, transfer to a small plate.
+Increase heat temperature to medium high, brush both sides of Portabella mushrooms with olive oil, sprinkle with a pinch or two each of salt and pepper.
 Position the Portabella mushrooms in the pan avoiding overcrowding the pan or cook mushrooms in batches.
-Add in just a bit more olive oil if needed.
-Cook mushrooms for around 3-4 minutes until softening before turning over and cooking approximately another 3 minutes or so, until cooked through.
+Add in just a bit more olive oil during cooking if needed.
+Cook mushrooms around 3-5 minutes before turning over and cooking approximately another 3 minutes or so, until cooked through

-- Toast roll halves on a baking sheet and place in the oven for five minutes, just until hot and a bit crispy, remove rolls.
-Spread a generous amount of the Roasted Garlic and Red Pepper mixture on the top half.
-Place 2 mushrooms each sandwich onto the bottom of the roll topping with the onion, cheese, and a small handful each of baby greens, finish by placing on the top of the roll, serve straight away.
+- Assembling the Sandwich: Toast roll halves on a baking sheet and place in the oven for five minutes, or just until hot and a bit crispy.
+Spread a generous amount of the Roasted Garlic and Red Pepper mixture across the top half of the roll.
+Place 2 Portobella mushrooms on each sandwich bottom topping with the cooked onion, provolone cheese, and a small handful each of baby greens, then set on the roll lids, serve straight away